CCMi-FIT/kendrick-modeller/repository/OpenPonk-Modularity.package/OKSelectionDialog.class/README.md

-I am a dialog which allows the user to select model objects from given collection.
+I am a dialog for selection in a list.